 The University cooperates with and assists external auditors or investigators whose responsibilities involve examination and confirmation of University transactions and operations.
 As part of the coordination process, Internal Audit serves as liaison between central administrative offices, University departments, and external auditors or investigators.

 In most cases, an internal auditor may attend the entrance and/or exit meeting/conference with the department and external auditor.
 Preliminary comments or response to specific audit findings may be required by University personnel.
-The Unit must coordinate with Internal Audit their response to any findings communicated in audit memorandums or reports.
+The Unit must coordinate with Internal Audit their response to any findings prior to submission to the external auditor.

-Internal auditors have no authority over the University operations being audited and are not responsible for any functions of University operating units.
+Internal auditors must maintain their independence and objectivity in all services provided.
+Accordingly and by design, internal auditors do not have authority over the University operations being audited and are not responsible for any functions of University operating units.
 The objective of internal auditing is to assist all levels of management with the effective discharge of their responsibilities by furnishing them with analyses, appraisals and recommendations concerning activities reviewed.
 University administrators are responsible for providing internal auditors access to all records, property and personnel relevant to the subject under review.

 Most audits, regardless of type or auditor, follow a general pattern for execution of the project.
 See General Audit Process for the general stages of audit projects.